EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### Encryption and Decryption {#COSE-enc-explained}

 The COSE parameters used in COSE_Encrypt0 (see Section 5.2 of {{RFC8152}}) are constructed as described below.
-Note that "i" in "K_i", "IV_i" and "transcript_hash_i" is a variable with value i = 2 or 3, depending on whether the calculation is made over message_2 or message_3.
+Note that "i" in "K_i", "IV_i" and "TH_i" is a variable with value i = 2 or 3, depending on whether the calculation is made over message_2 or message_3.

 * The secret key K_i is a CBOR bstr, generated with the EDHOC-Key-Derivation function as defined in {{key-der}}.